-• The process-related emissions are due to a chemical process called limestone calcination.
+- The process-related emissions are due to a chemical process called limestone calcination.
 For the production of clinker (the main component in cement), limestone is heated in a rotary kiln.
 It causes the calcium carbonate CaCO3 present in the limestone to decompose into calcium oxide (CaO) and carbon dioxide (CO2).
-The limestone calcination process accounts for about 50% of emissions from cement production.
+The limestone calcination process accounts for about 50% of emissions from cement production9. - Fossil fuel is combusted to reach the high kiln temperatures that are required to produce clinker.
+This direct energy related emissions account for about 40% of emissions from cement production. - Finally, indirect emissions are the result of electricity consumption for powering additional plant machinery.